s10bhavesh/s10bhavesh/README.md

 ### Hi there 👋

+I am Bhavesh Sonwani.
+I am a developer, researcher, and self-taught musician.
+I have a multi-disciplinary academic background in Computer Science, Artificial Intelligence, and Cognitive Science.

 <!--
 **s10bhavesh/s10bhavesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.